ASD-Approved Cryptographic Algorithm

 A program that uses exercises and other readiness activities that target strategic decision-making, operational and technical capabilities, strategic engagement and communications.
-Through these exercises the program can help broaden your understanding of the roles and responsibilities of key government agencies and private sector organisations when responding to a cyber security incident.
+Through these exercises the program can help broaden your understanding of the roles and responsibilities of key government entities and private sector organisations when responding to a cyber security incident.

 A government service that allows people who are deaf, hard of hearing and/or have a speech impairment to make and receive phone calls.